Yooval/SchoolSync/README.md

 ## Local Development

-After setting up your environment, use the app’s GraphQL playground and Postman to explore the API, test events, and manage user participation.
+After setting up your environment, use the app’s GraphQL playground and **Postman** to explore the API, test events, manage user participation, and verify authentication and authorization workflows.

----